WillYangZzz/Week03-flight-club/README.md

    - Write a db function that queries all ticket information in one query
    - Call the db function in `server.js`
    - Go to `views/ticket` and replace the hardcoded values with data passed from `viewData`
+   - Add the missing columns to the `tickets` table and to the `seed` file

 ### As an Airport staff